gardener/cert-management/README.md

 ### Specifying private key algorithm and size

-By default, the certificate uses `RSA` with a key size of 2048 bits for the private key Add the `privateKey` section to specify private key algorithm and/or size.
+By default, the certificate uses `RSA` with a key size of 2048 bits for the private key.
+Add the `privateKey` section to specify private key algorithm and/or size.

 Example: